 MVLA Soccer Club: Frequently Asked Questions

-The non-refundable deposit is requested in May and secures a spot in the club but not on a specific team.
-After tryouts in early May, coaches finalize rosters and movements may occur.
-The deposit of $450 is applied towards your registration fees and will show as a credit on your invoice when you register during the summer and select a payment option.
-You will receive the full $450 credit regardless of whether you participate in fall season only or both fall and spring soccer seasons.
+The non-refundable deposit is requested in May and December and secures a spot in the club but not on a specific team.
+After tryouts, coaches finalize rosters and movements may occur.
+The deposit is applied towards your registration fees and will show as a credit on your invoice when you register and select a payment option.

 Your deposit secures a spot for your player on the team indicated on the deposit email.
 However, player movement may be necessary after tryouts.
 If a change occurs and your player is not satisfied with the change, you may request a refund of your deposit.